flemmingss/Find-users-with-a-spesific-computer-listed-in-Active-Directory-Logon-Workstations/README.md

 **Why the script is useful**
 In Actiive Directory there is no way to search for a computer and find which user accounts that have this computer listed as allowed in the "The following computers"-list in "Logon Workstations".
 With this script you CAN do just that.
+An example of use of script is if you need to replace a defective computer, and want the same users to have access to the new computer.

 **How To use**
 Before you can use this script the "Quest ActiveRoles Management Shell" must be istalled.
 This was freeware until v1.5.1 and can be downloaded here: